openstack-archive/infra-manual/doc/source/drivers.rst

 --------------------------

-Check out a copy of the ``openstack-infra/project-config`` repository and edit ``zuul/layout.yaml``.
+Check out a copy of the ``openstack-infra/project-config`` repository and edit ``zuul.d/projects.yaml``.
 Find the section for your project and change it to look like this::

+  - project:
-  - name: openstack/<projectname>
+    name: openstack/<projectname>
-    template:
+    templates:
-      - name: merge-check
+      - merge-check
-      - name: noop-jobs
+      - noop-jobs

-Also, remove your project from ``jenkins/jobs/projects.yaml``, and if you have created any other jobs specific for your project in ``jenkins/jobs/``, remove them as well.
+Also, remove any jobs and templates you have defined.
+These can be defined in ``openstack-infra/project-config`` repository in the directory  ``zuul.d``, or in ``openstack-infra/openstack-zuul-jobs`` repository or in your own repository.

 Submit that change and make sure to mention in the commit message that you are ending project gating for the purposes of retiring the